 (Requires paid membership to access.)

-John Stark in Richmond BC, was facing a dilemma; living with 6 grams of oil that was leaking from his 2CV each day!
-His mechanic, a 2CV guy, said the motor was just too rough to seal up and an expensive engine rebuild was something that John did not undertake.
-Instead John developed a drip tray holder for his 2CV and is making his design available to our members.
+One of our members in Richmond BC, was facing a dilemma; living with 6 grams of oil that was leaking from his 2CV each day!
+His mechanic, a 2CV guy, said the motor was just too rough to seal up and an expensive engine rebuild was something that he did not want to undertake.
+Instead he developed a drip tray holder for his 2CV and is making the design available to other members.

 As you can see it is a magnetic tray with a changeable cardboard insert to absorb the oil.
 With 3″ magnets it really adheres to the chassis but it is not advisable to leave it on when the car in in motion.
 Anything not bolted down has the potential to drop off and you don’t to see this tray in your rear view mirror being impaled on the vehicle behind you!